How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 Simple solutions like levelling, lubricating, or cleaning components often do the trick.
 If basic DIY doesn’t solve the problem, don’t live with the noise – call in an appliance technician to inspect and service your fridge.

-With the right repairs, you can restore peace and quiet to your kitchen.
+With the right repairs, you can restore quiet to your kitchen.
 Let me know in the comments if you have any other tips that have worked to silence a noisy refrigerator in your household!

 About Mohammad Sameer